Torram/magic-docs/docs/Client-Development/Hooks/Lists/UseUpdateList.md

-Custom hook that gets the updated list (binder) after we add a card.
+Custom hook that gets the updated list (binder) after we add one or more cards.

 ```tsx
 import { getToken } from '../../tokens/getToken';